RupeshKashyap/Design-Pattern/README.md

 	2. Implementations
 		a.
 In general, we have class which is executing interface executer method, which is executing all command
 		b.
 To controll this , we add a new Proxy class,which implements the same interface and write some condition for ""admin"" user before proceeding to actual executer

+6. Facede Desing Pattern
+	1. Properties
+		a.
+Structural Desing Pattern
+		b.
+Used when ther are multiple interfaces for similar kind of job,then we add a *Facede* interface,which is provide better  interface & client.It is basically help in roting to related interface
+		c. e.g. Driver , Databases

+	2. Implementations
+		a. we will implement *Facede* helper class, which will route to method related to specific class based on input